Piedmont Technical College

 Being the first to attend college and also the oldest child in my family, I didn’t really have much direction.
 I wasn’t sure what to do or when to do it.
 I wasn’t sure when to apply for scholarships or schools.
 I had a lot of help from the admissions staff here at Piedmont.

 How has Piedmont Tech given you the support to succeed as a first-generation college student?

-All of my teachers introduced us to new resources in the college, which is how I got interested in applying for the PCC Foundation Scholarship.
+All of my teachers introduced us to new resources in the college, which is how I got interested in applying for the PTC Foundation Scholarship.
 Getting accepted started opening a lot of doors.
-That’s how I started the Presidential Ambassador program, as well.
+That’s how I joined the Presidential Ambassador program, as well.

 How has your journey impacted your younger siblings?